 OETA receives several grants from the Corporation for Public Broadcasting.
-These grants, including the Community Service Grant ("CSG"), are received by the OETA Foundation as it has been designated the alternate payee by OETA.
+Funds from these grants, including the Community Service Grant ("CSG"), are received by the OETA Foundation as it has been designated the alternate payee by OETA.
 As the alternate payee, the Foundation receives the funds and disburses them at the discretion of OETA.
-The amount OETA has authorized for disbursements on this grant is included in the revenue line item labeled subsidy from OETA Foundation and in the appropriate expense classification in the statement of revenues, expenses and changes in net position or in fixed assets on the statement of net position.
-The cash from the grant that has been received, but not yet disbursed, is recognized on the Foundation's statement of financial position as restricted cash.
+OETA authorizes certain of its expenses to be paid directly by the Foundation from the grant funds received.
+Authorized disbursements paid by the Foundation on behalf of OETA are recorded as revenue by OETA and included in the line item labeled subsidy from OETA Foundation with the offsetting related expenses recorded in the statement of revenues, expenses and changes in net position or in fixed assets on the statement of net position as appropriate.
+Cash received by OETA from the Foundation to pay expenses is recorded in the cash flow statement as cash flows from operating activities.
+Cash received from the Foundation totaled \$525,462 and 372,285 for the years ended June 30, 2016 and 2015, respectively.

+Cash from grants received by the Foundation, but not yet disbursed, is recognized on the Foundation's statement of financial position as restricted cash.
 This cash has not been recognized on OETA's Statement of Net Position.
-The amount of revenue recognized related to the CSG for June 30, 2015 totaled \$2,343,770.
-The restricted cash reported on the Foundation's statement of financial position held on-behalf of OETA for June 30, 2015 totaled \$2,455,879.
+The amount of revenue recognized related to the CSG for the years ended June 30, 2016 and 2015 totaled \$1,223,987 and \$2,343,770, respectively.
+The restricted cash reported on the Foundation's statement of financial position held on-behalf of OETA at June 30, 2016 and 2015 totaled \$2,457,088 and \$2,455,879, respectively.